fhiso/bibliography/bibliography.md

 Tony Proctor, "The Game of the Name", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/08/the-game-of-name.html) -- Scheme for generalised name handling for Person/Place/Group in globalised fashion

-Tony Proctor, "One Name to Rule Them All", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/02/one-name-to-rule-them-all.html) -- Relationship of actual identifications from preferred identifications, from evidential forms, and from report/chart titles.
+Tony Proctor, "One Name to Rule Them All", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/02/one-name-to-rule-them-all.html) -- Differentiation of actual identifications from preferred identifications, from evidential forms, and from report/chart titles.

 ##Narrative/Reports/Mark-up##